vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 Boot the Cradlepoint with modified NOR FLash (silent mode disabled), so that Uboot messages are displayed.
 Then press 1 to load image via TFTP.
 Note that the TFTP Server IP can be changed by modifying the u-boot variable `serverip` and using `saveenv`.
 Cradlepoint will TFTP the file, unpack it and start the kernel.
-Now we have a root shell on the serial interface:
+Now we have a root shell via the serial interface:
 ```
 BusyBox v1.35.0 (2022-10-18 13:09:23 UTC) built-in shell (ash)
 _______ ________ __